Arkansas prepping for lethal injections despite halt from courts

-LITTLE ROCK, Ark.
-(Reuters) - Arkansas has not called off its plans to begin an unprecedented series of executions on Monday despite federal and state court rulings that temporarily halted the lethal injections of eight death row inmates.
+LITTLE ROCK, Ark., April 17 (Reuters) - Arkansas has not called off its plans to begin an unprecedented series of executions on Monday despite federal and state court rulings that temporarily halted the lethal injections of eight death row inmates.

 The orders by the various judges barred the state from carrying out the executions, including two planned for Monday night.